EslamMuhammed2001/Elite-JS-Dev/ES6-JS.md

 In this example, the function passed to `.then()` will be called with the resolved value of the promise, which is `Hello World!`, and it will log the value to the console.

-- We can also attach a `.catch()` method to the promise, which takes a single argument, a function that is called when the promise is rejected.
+- We can also attach a `.catch()` method to the promise, which takes a single argument, a function that is called when the promise is `rejected`.

 ```javascript
 let promise = new Promise((resolve, reject) => {